Willy-Tan/afl-dns/README.md

 ## How to use

 To start fuzzing, you need to have afl-fuzz and tmux installed.
 Then, execute ```scripts/afl_persistent.sh``` to fuzz ocaml-dns and udns with afl-persistent, or execute ```scripts/afl_crowbar.sh``` to fuzz ocaml-dns and udns with Crowbar.

 /!\ There is an option to resume past fuzzing attempts if it was stopped, but you should minimize the former outputs for better performances.
 Most often, there are many redundant outputs, or outputs that have bits not influencing the execution path.
 To minimize the outputs, execute ```scripts/minimize.sh```.
+(So far the minimizing tool seems to have some issues with Crowbar).

 Save the logs with ```scripts/log.sh```.
 It will print logs in the ```log``` folder.